Consumer Goods H-1B Sponsorship Jobs in Vermont

 Get Access To All Jobs

-Job Roles in Consumer Goods in Vermont
+H-1B Consumer Goods Job Roles in Vermont

-Retail Banking Associate26 jobs
+Retail Banking Associate11 jobs

-Customer Service & Support24 jobs
+Customer Service & Support6 jobs

-Customer Service10 jobs
+Customer Service2 jobs

-Human Resources10 jobs
+Human Resources2 jobs

-See all 90+ Consumer Goods Vermont jobs
+See all Consumer Goods H-1B Jobs in Vermont

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Consumer Goods Vermont roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which consumer goods companies in Vermont sponsor H-1B visas?

-Vermont's consumer goods H-1B sponsors include food and beverage manufacturers and packaged goods companies operating in the state.
+Vermont's consumer goods H-1B visa sponsors include food and beverage manufacturers and packaged goods companies operating in the state.
 Keurig Dr Pepper has a notable presence in Vermont through its Green Mountain Coffee heritage, and dairy cooperatives like Cabot Creamery have employed specialized technical talent.
 Larger national consumer goods firms with Vermont operations, such as Unilever's Ben & Jerry's, have also filed H-1B petitions for qualifying specialty occupation roles.

 Which cities in Vermont have the most consumer goods H-1B sponsorship jobs?